apple/swift-openapi-runtime/README.md

 ),
 ```

+Note that this repository does not have a 1.0 tag yet, so the API is not stable.

-and in your target, add `OpenAPIRuntime` to your dependencies:
+Next, in your target, add `OpenAPIRuntime` to your dependencies:

 ```swift
 .target(name: "MyTarget", dependencies: [